The Village of Wilmette would like to assure its customers that a lead/corrosion control program has been in place for over 25 years.

 Testing For Lead

-You also can find contact information for testing your water for lead by calling EPA’s Safe Drinking Water Hotline at 800-426-4791 or by visiting Illinois EPA’s website at Lead (illinois.gov).
+The Illinois EPA maintains a webpage with more information on lead including a list of environmental labs accredited to perform water testing including lead.
+You also can find contact information for testing your water for lead by calling EPA’s Safe Drinking Water Hotline at 800-426-4791.